jbliley/ebook_fix/docs/analysis_roadmap.md

 (`'...'`) and still has one residual flag from exactly this gap.
 Judged an acceptable trade-off for now rather than worth the complexity, given how low-volume the whole feature already is.

+**Known scope decision: English-only, deliberately (2026-09-10).**
+Came up when a German-language book (since deleted) tripped the black-text question below and Jacob noticed it was in German at all.
+This check and the apostrophe/possessive-candidate check both assume English quoting conventions (`"..."` pairs, `'s`/`n't`-style contractions); German alone uses entirely different marks (`„like this"` or `»like this«`), so either check could misfire on non-English text -- miss real issues, flag false ones, or both.
+Jacob's own library is English-only and he doesn't need this fixed for himself, but flagged it as something other people using this project later might care about.
+Left as a known, deprioritized gap rather than scoped -- worth a real look (per-language quote-pairing rules, or detecting `dc:language` and skipping these two checks on anything not English) if non-English books become a real use case, for Jacob or anyone else.

 **Verified across the full regression set after all of the above:** zero hits on 7 of 12 sample books plus the clean MM5 copy; 1-4 hits